dariuszdawidowski/grind-wallet/README.md

 # Grind Wallet

-Internet Computer cryptocurrency wallet as a Chrome browser plugin.
+Internet Computer cryptocurrency wallet as a browser plugin.
 Copyright (C) 2024  Dariusz Dawidowski

+## Compatibility

+Currently, it only works in Chrome and in browsers that support compatible extensions (like Opera).

+## Local build

+npm install
+npm run build

+## Local installation

+Open in Chrome extensions page [chrome://extensions/] -> Load unpacked -> Point to builded dist/chrome directory.

+## License GNU GPL-3

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by